mohitkhemchandani/OSCP_BIBLE/README.md

 # OSCP_BIBLE
 This is a bible for OSCP related stuff.
 It will include all the resources, writeups, bookmarks related to OSCP preparation and many more.
+Gathered all the OSCP related bookmarks, resources and writeups and I added them in a single repo.

 ## Resources
 https://github.com/Elinpf/OSCP-survival-guide